BioinfoMachineLearning/PSBench/README.md

 #### Output:
 Output folder will have subdirectories for each target (eg. /path/to/PSBench/output/ will have H1204/ H1213/).
 Each target subdirectory will have the following:

-- filtered_pdbs/ : directory where filtered predicted and native structures are saved
+- filtered_pdbs/ : directory where aligned and filtered structural models and native structures are saved
-- H1204_quality_scores.csv : CSV containing the quuality scores for each model of the target
+- H1204_quality_scores.csv : CSV containing the true quality scores for each model of the target
 - results/ : directory where outputs of OpenStructure and USalign runs are saved
-- temp/ : temporary directory for pdb filtration process
+- temp/ : temporary working directory for structure alignment and filtering process